Create a secure customer-facing subscription portal

 4. Update a customer's payment method

 For security reasons, customer payment methods, such as credit cards, can't be updated using the API.
-Customers need to request a second email that redirects them to a secure flow where credit card information can be safely updated.
+Customers need to authenticate their payment method where applicable or request a second email that redirects them to a secure flow where their payment method can be safely updated.

 After a customer has updated their payment method, the information is available to the app using the same customer payment method ID.